- Why App?

 The Diversity Scholarship is a four-year leadership development program that combines a $1,000 award (increases in value each year provided students meet program requirements) with participation in specially designed leadership development workshops, service-learning, international experiences and mentorship opportunities.

 The Academic Excellence Scholarship recognizes the top students in the freshman class.
-Academic Excellence Scholarships range from $1,000 four-year renewable awards to $4,000 one-time awards.
+Academic Excellence Scholarships amount up to $10,000 over four years.
 Students selected for the Academic Excellence Scholarship demonstrate a strong academic record, leadership experience, community service, and the desire to be an engaged member of the Appalachian Family.